TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 The Home Page of the App incorporates the Following :

-Header with App Title & Logo as well as Page Navigation included in is User Sign Up, Loging and Log out.
+Header with App Title & Logo as well as Page Navigation included in is User Sign Up, Sign In and Sign out.

 ### Image of Header and Navigation when User is not Logged In